This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Change Please is a non-profit organisation that promises to give 100% of its profits to help change the lives of many of its struggling neighbours.

-They alleviate the financial burden of people experiencing homelessness by providing them with a living wage job, housing, and training.
+It’s the only cafe Canary Wharf has to offer that helps alleviate the financial burden of people experiencing homelessness by providing them with a living wage job, housing, and training.

 Their coffee shops aren’t always in a brick-and-mortar space.
 Sometimes they’re on four (or even three) wheels, like their Reuters Plaza branch.
-Keep your eyes open, so you don’t miss this coffee cart on the sidewalk.
+Keep your eyes open so you don’t miss this coffee cart on the sidewalk.

 Their baristas brew fresh coffees right on the street from blends from countries like Peru, Colombia, and Tanzania.